2023 Most Popular Electronics Engineering Associate Degree Schools in Michigan

 After completing their Associate Degree, EE tech graduates from Henry Ford College carry an average student debt load of $25,598.

-Out of the 17 schools in Michigan that were part of this year’s ranking, Mott Community College landed the # 2 spot on the list.
-MCC is a medium-sized public school located in the small city of Flint.
+A rank of #2 on this year’s list means Mott Community College is a great place for electronics engineering technology students working on their associate degree.
+MCC is a medium-sized public school located in the city of Flint.

 Full Electronics Engineering Technology at Mott Community College Report